saranyamaity2000/saranyamaity2000/README.md

 ## I'm a College Student at KIIT UNIVERSITY

 - ⚡  2020 Gate Qualified.
+- ⚡  Global Rank 37 in CodeChef Contest.
 - 📚 I’m currently working on Python Projects
 - 🌱 I’m now not kinda Industry-ready but ready to take actions
 - 😊 2021 Goals: Less thinking , Structured Planning , More Productivity